hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 https://user-images.githubusercontent.com/1212166/207806336-694a83c3-6f9b-410a-8993-eb757cfd567e.mp4

 - Shift key should be more front a bit.
 - LANG1 should be lower.
-Pressing Ctrl key interferes.
+Pressing the Ctrl key interferes.
 - Symmetric layout of arrow keys (Home / End / PgUp / PgDn - Left / Right / Up / Down) is a bad idea.

 ## Iteration 5